The Scott model of PCF in univalent type theory: Conclusion and future work

 Our development confirms that univalent type theory is well adapted to the constructive formalisation of domain-theoretic denotational semantics of programming languages like PCF, which was the original goal of this investigation.
 Moreover, our development is predicative.
 In particular, we have given a predicative version of directed complete posets.
 Our results show that partiality in univalent type theory via lifting works well.
 We rely crucially on Voevodsky's treatment of subsingletons as truth values.
 In particular, the propositional truncation plays a fundamental and interesting role in this work.
 Finally, we saw an interesting application of the abstract theory of indexed $\mathsf{W}$-types in characterising the propositions that come from PCF terms of the base type.

-There are various directions for further research: \begin{enumerate}[\normalfont(i)] \item Is there a natural extension of the map $\densem{\iota} \xrightarrow{\mathsf{pr_1}} \Omega$ to all PCF types?
+Regarding the Scott model of PCF, there are two questions for future research: \begin{enumerate} \item Is there a natural extension of the map $\densem{\iota} \xrightarrow{\fst} \Omega$ to all PCF types?
 Can we characterise the propositions at types other than $\iota$, e.g.\ the propositions at type $\iota \Rightarrow \iota$?
-Are they still semi-decidable? \item How can we better understand the fact that only semi-decidable propositions occur for the Scott model, but that restricting to such propositions somehow needs a weak form of countable choice? \item We have seen that we have ``flat'' domains ($\mathcal L(X)$ for a set $X$) and exponentials of domains, even in a constructive and predicative setting.
-A natural question is whether we can also construct domains from bases \cite[Section 2.2.6]{AbramskyJung1994} using ideal completions. \item Can we have meaningful notions of \emph{algebraic} or \emph{continuous} \cite[Section 2.2]{AbramskyJung1994} domains in a constructive metatheory? \item Can we solve recursive domain equations \cite[Section 5]{AbramskyJung1994}?
-In particular, can we construct Scott's $D_\infty$? \end{enumerate}
+Are they still semidecidable? \item How can we better understand the fact that only semidecidable propositions occur for the Scott model, but that restricting to such propositions somehow needs a weak form of countable choice? \end{enumerate} In \cite{deJongEscardo2021a} we develop domain theory further in predicative and constructive univalent type theory, including continuous and algebraic dcpos, ideal completions and Scott's famous \(D_\infty\).
+Complementing this work, the paper~\cite{deJongEscardo2021b} explores some aspects of domain theory that cannot be done predicatively.